 Greater Yellowstone Adventure Exhibits at the Draper Natural History Museum

 Pick up your Adventure passport at the Trailhead Bulletin Board, and stamp it at six stations on your Greater Yellowstone Adventure.
-At the Trailhead, explore two rustic cabins housing a naturalist’s study and a field station classroom.
+At the Trailhead, explore two rustic cabins, the Harold and Roberta Byrd Naturalist Cabin and the Steven Seay Geology Cabin.

 Discovery Laboratory: Public Viewing of the Draper Museum’s Greater Yellowstone Ecosystem Specimen Preparation Laboratory, Research Center, and Classroom